 For tungsten electrodes, collets, weld wire, and gas, I typically visit my friendly local weld supply shop.
 Igo’s in Watertown is convenient, and Airgas in Central Square, Cambridge are close by to the Artisan’s Asylum.
 The Asylum provides ER70-6 weld wire in .045″ diameter, 3/16″ thoriated electrodes and argon.

 When it comes to helmets, leathers, gloves and filters, I order through Cyberweld.

 For dissimilar metals, I use stainless: 309L stainless wire – more nickel is better.

 There are two basic types of TIG welding machines: transformer and inverter.
-I have an old Miller Syncrowave 250.
-It’s enormous and ridiculously heavy.
-Transformer machines are very heavy and easy to care for, but the newer inverter machines are better machines: they read the electricity coming back from the ground clamp and adjust the arc on the fly to make for a more stable arc, particularly for less than perfect metal, like the old dissimilar pieces I’m putting together.
+I have an old Miller Syncrowave 250 transformer.
+It’s powerful and enormous and ridiculously heavy.
+Transformer machines are very heavy and easy to care for, but the inverter machines do a much more efficient job of doing the same job.
+Some of the ones I’ve used even run on 110 voltage.Expect to pay a lot more for the inverters.

 As far as brands go it comes down to red or blue: Lincoln or Miller.
 Although I’ve been surprised with the capability of a Chicago Electric (Harbor Freight’s brand).
 It had no foot pedal and I don’t think it had the capability for an upgrade. but I had great success welding a Ferrari chassis: since there was no pedal to worry about I was able to scurry around into tight spots and get things done.